 Accommodations (even private rooms in hostels!) are super-expensive and sell out early.When first looking into going to Oktoberfest, I wanted to be sure I had a place to sleep, and actually started by looking into local hostels.
 A lot of Munich hostel options turned out being *more* expensive that other local hotels, and seemed to sell out sooner.
 If you’re making plans relatively last-minute, I can highly recommend Hotel Uhland, where I ended up staying.
 You must book by contacting them personally and pre-pay, which means that they still have available rooms after other booking sites have sold out and re-release rooms if payment is not received.
-Plus, they are in an excellent location – close to the metro and city center, and very easy walking distance to the Oktoberfest grounds.
+Plus, they offer parking and are in an excellent location – close to the metro and city center, and very easy walking distance to the Oktoberfest grounds.

 Oktoberfest is really a giant carnival held on a huge grassy expanse.I really thought that Oktoberfest was all about the beer.
 Until I went, that is.
 It is held on an enormous plot of land, with your typical carnival rides as far as the eye can see.
 There were even a lot of families with children enjoying the experience.
 As for riding the rides, I recommend that you pace yourself between drinking before going on a ride that will spin you and have you hanging upside down 😉